St Clair-Ford baronets

 The Ford, later St Clair-Ford Baronetcy, of Ember Court in the County of Surrey, is a title in the Baronetage of Great Britain.
 It was created on 22 February 1793 for Francis Ford, a member of the Council of Barbados and Member of Parliament for Newcastle-under-Lyme.
 Captain St Clair Ford, youngest son of the second Baronet and grandfather of the sixth Baronet, assumed the additional surname of St Clair in 1878.
-The sixth Baronet was a captain in the Royal Navy.
+The sixth Baronet was a captain in the Royal Navy, who was awarded a DSO and Bar in command of HMS Kipling in World War II.